syedarehaq/syedarehaq.github.io/index.md

 ## About

-I am a fifth year PhD student at Northeastern University's Network Science PhD program.
-This interdiscplinary program allowed me to interact and collaborate with my mentors who come from diverse range of disciplines such as Physics, Sociology, Epidemiology, Computer Science, and Communication Studies.
-Currently I am using Network Science techniques to identify gender and racial diversity in researchers, and how ideas related to gender diversity move between one university to another.
-In the near past I have worked on epidemiology projects such as creating contact matrices for mobility modeling.
+Syed Arefinul Haque is a fifth year PhD student at Northeastern University's Network Science PhD program.
+This interdiscplinary program allowed him to interact and collaborate with mentors who come from diverse range of disciplines such as Physics, Sociology, Epidemiology, Computer Science, and Communication Studies.
+Currently he is using Network Science techniques to identify gender and racial diversity in researchers, and how ideas related to gender diversity move between one university to another.
+In the near past he has worked on epidemiology projects such as creating contact matrices for modeling spread of influenza like diseases.

-I am from Bangladesh where I completed my BBA in finance from IBA, University of Dhaka, and MSc in Computer Science from United International University.
+He is from Bangladesh where he completed BBA in finance from IBA, University of Dhaka, and MSc in Computer Science from United International University.

 ### Education